mattjegan/PathFinder/README.md

 If you would like to contribute to PathFinder please make a pull request.

 ## Customization
+### Permanent Customization
-To customize PathFinder simple edit values in Settings.py.
+To customize PathFinder colours and value permanently, simply edit values in Settings.py.

+### Temporary Customization
+It is possible to customize PathFinder from the command line.
+This is primarily for the case when a user wants to run multiple simulations of the PathFinder Agent with different constraints.
+Due to Kivy already parsing command line arguments we must interact with PathFinder through piped arguments:

+	echo '5 2000 300 50' | kivy PathFinder.py

+The string is of the form `CELL_SIZE NUM_OBSTACLES GRID_WIDTH GRID_HEIGHT`